 There are vast untapped reserves of experience and know-how available among people in other organisations, other companies and other industries – sometimes in the most unexpected places and unlikely walks of life.

-Connecting, facilitating and helping practitioners apply experience to the advantage of their workplace or their own careers is what we do at J. Boyeall year round in the J. Boye Groups.
-It is also what you can experience in action at the J. Boye Aarhus 17 conference this November.
+Connecting, facilitating and helping practitioners apply experience to the advantage of their workplace or their own careers is what we do at Boye & Co all year round in the peer groups.
+It is also what you can experience twice a year at our conferences.